int19h/jbomohi/dict/cimnyterjunta/comments.md

 ('hairs'), rather like an atom can have overall charge, spin, etc. and these properties determine its appearance in other interactions.

+## 2014-03-02T20:57:20Z — krtisfranks (comment 1022, on definition 17900, in reply to 1020)

+Re: Issues

+Dimensionality of the black hole probably would be good to specify too;
+luckily {canlu} does not exclude higher-dimension possibilities.